 “I thought about the video in scenes – Wayne Manor, The Crime Scene, Gotham University, etc., and targeted several tricks for each locale.
 My garage became a virtual prop shop.
 I spent the summer gluing, painting, stapling, and scrounging interesting shaped boxes from neighbors.
 Once the prop was created we would incorporate the trick.
 As the routine started to grow, we would chain several tricks together in a sequence I thought we might use for video.”

 Gelesh acknowledges it takes a village to pull together a project like this.
-Her husband, Gary, extensively researched “Batman” movies, TV shows, comic books and performed the filming.
-Andrew Kovac, the video editor and recent graduate of the University of Akron, created the special effects, graphics, and titles, instilling the comic-book atmosphere she envisioned.
+Her husband, Gary, extensively researched “Batman” movies, TV shows, and comic books, and performed the filming.
+Andrew Kovac, a video editor and recent graduate of the University of Akron, created the special effects, graphics, and titles, instilling the comic-book atmosphere she envisioned.
 And there were several others on Team Eli who performed key roles from building props, narration, and fine-tuning tricks throughout the months-long process.

 But “Batman Furever” is only part of the nimble 6-year-old dog’s feel-good story.